sensu/sensu-docs/content/sensu-go/5.16/guides/contact-routing.md

   type: set' | sensuctl create
 {{< /highlight >}}

-You should see the output of `sensuctl handler list` update to include the `slack` handler set.
+You should see updated output of `sensuctl handler list` that includes the `slack` handler set.

+Congratulations!
+Your Sensu contact routing is set up.
+Next, test your contact filters to make sure they work.

-## Testing contact routing
+## Test contact routing

-To make sure our contact filters are working, we'll use the agent API to create ad-hoc events and send them to our Slack pipeline.
+To make sure your contact filters work the way you expect, use the [agent API][13] to create ad hoc events and send them to your Slack pipeline.

-First, let's create an event without a `contacts` label.
+First, create an event without a `contacts` label.
 You may need to modify the URL with your Sensu agent address.

 {{< highlight shell >}}